radius-project/radius/README.md

 1. Follow the [installation guide](https://docs.radapp.dev/getting-started/install/) to install Radius if you have not done so already.
 1. Then, follow the [first app guide](https://docs.radapp.dev/getting-started/first-app/) to take a tour of Radius by running your first app.

-## Quickstarts and Samples
+## Quickstarts and samples

-See the [quickstarts repository](https://docs.radapp.dev/getting-started/quickstarts/) and [samples repository](https://github.com/project-radius/samples) for tutorials and code examples that can help you get started with Radius.
+See the [Radius quickstarts](https://docs.radapp.dev/getting-started/quickstarts/) and [samples repository](https://github.com/project-radius/samples) for tutorials and code examples that can help you get started with Radius.

 ## Getting help

-1. How do I file an issue
-1. How do I ask a question
+- ❓ **Have a question?** - Visit our [Discord server](https://discord.gg/SRG3ePMKNy) to post your question and we'll get back to you ASAP
+- ⚠️ **Found an issue?** - Refer to our [Issues guide](docs/contributing/contributing-issues) for instructions on filing a bug report
+- 💡 **Have a proposal?** - Refer to our [Issues guide](docs/contributing/contributing-issues) for instructions on filing a feature request

 ## Community

-Will Tsai to fill this section :)
+We welcome your contributions and suggestions!
+One of the easiest ways to contribute is to participate in Issue discussions, chat on [Discord server](https://discord.gg/SRG3ePMKNy) or the bi-weekly [community calls](#community-calls).
+For more information on the community engagement, developer and contributing guidelines and more, head over to the [Radius community repo](https://github.com/project-radius/community).

-### Contact Us
+### Contact us

-Will Tsai to fill this section :)
+Please visit our [Discord server](https://discord.gg/SRG3ePMKNy) to contact us and we'll get back to you ASAP.

-### Community Calls
+### Community calls

 Every month we host a community call to showcase new features, review upcoming milestones, and engage in a Q&A. All are welcome!